 For anyone going there I would definetly recommend taking the tourist bus as it feels safer and offers more comfort and space for everyone, especially the kids.
 When we left a few days later for Pokhara in the same little car, we left at 7 in the morning, missing most of the heavy traffic which made the journey somewhat more bearable.

-When I asked the kids what they liked most during our time in Kathmandu they both said momos and monkeys.
-The monkeys I expected, because nothing else has ever made Scott walk 12 km in 34 heat without complaining and I think it will be some time before it happens again.
-The kids love of Momos and how they embraced the local food was more unexpected, but it certainly helped keep our energy levels high to fully enjoy our time in Nepal.
+When I asked the kids what they liked most during our time in Kathmandu they both said Momos and monkeys.
+The monkeys I expected, because nothing else has ever made Scott walk 12 km in 34 degree heat without complaining, and I think it will be some time before it happens again.
+The kids love of the Nepali dumpling dish called Momos and how they embraced all of the local food was more unexpected, but it certainly helped keep our energy levels high to fully enjoy our time in Nepal.

 Our top 5 things to do with kids in Kathmandu:

 Kathmandu in August is 30-35 degrees hot, humid, dusty, busy, noisy full of beeping cars, hustling people, temples and stray dogs.
 Its interesting and exhausting and at the same time.
-Thats is why we decided that 1 sight per day and 3 days of sightseeing was enough during our time in Kathmandu.
-Here is a summary of the things we enjoyed most in here.
+That is why we decided that 1 sight per day and 3 days of sightseeing was enough during our time in Kathmandu.
+Here is a summary of the things we, and especially the kids enjoyed the most in here.

 The Monkey Temple

-One of our favourite places was the Garden of Dreams.
-Its a bit pricy o get in, 60$, but its a nice space for some quality chilling out.
+One of our favourite places during our time in Kathmandu was the Garden of Dreams.
+It’s a bit pricy o get in, 60N$, but it’s a nice space for some quality chilling out.
 This walled garden is like an oasis of peace and quiet in the otherwise overwhelming city of Kathmandu.
-Ingrid and Scott enjoyed having the freedom to run around the many ponds here as the streets were to busy and dangerous for them to do so.
-There is a restaurant/cafe inside but its very pricy so its a good idea to bring snacks and drinks with you.
+Ingrid and Scott enjoyed having the freedom to run around the many ponds here as the streets in Kathmandu were to busy and dangerous for them to do so.
+There is a restaurant/cafe inside but it’s very pricy so its a good idea to bring snacks and drinks with you.

 We had looked up the local climbing wall up on google and were really looking forward to doing a bit of climbing.
 It was quite hard to find at first and the otherwise helpful locals and hotel staff had no idea where it was.
-After a bit of wondering, we finally found a little courtyard with 2 bouldering walls, a 14m top/lead wall and a little cafe.
+After a bit of wondering, we finally found the well hidden Astrek Climbing wall.
+A little courtyard with 2 bouldering walls, a 14m top/lead wall and a little cafe.
 A few hours of sweating here gave us all an energy boost and lifted our spirits the way climbing always does.

 You pay 250$ to climb during the week 450$ on a Saturday .
 If you want a belay you simply pay 100$ for 5 climbs.

-This famous stupa was a 30 min taxi ride from our hotel.
-The courtyard surrounding it is rammed with little stalls and restaurants, but dont let these distract you too much.
-Our favourite part was walking up to the Monastery from the back end of the courtyard and meet to the young Monks that live there.
-You can also get a blessing & a golden scarf by a Monk at the top of one of the temples in return for a little deposit of 100$!
+This famous Boudhanath stupa was a 30 min crazy taxi ride from our hotel.
+The courtyard surrounding it is rammed with little stalls and restaurants, but don’t let these distract you too much.
+Our favourite part was walking up to the Monastery from the back-end of the courtyard to meet to the young Monks that live there.
+You can also get a blessing & a golden scarf by a Monk at the top of one of the temples in return for a little deposit of 100N$!

 Qatar air from Sweden to Nepal via Doha was quite good and kids were very excited about the over night flight but managed to sleep at least some of the way to Doha.
 They loved watching the latest kids movies and they got an activity bag each which helped keep them busy for a while.

 Leaving the airplane in Doha was like stepping out from a fridge and into a hot oven.
 36 at 01 o’clock in themorning.
-The cold air inside the plane looked like smoke as it crashed into the hot air rushing in from outside.This was our first walk in the clouds..2nd would be in the Annapurna mountains.
+The cold air inside the plane looked like smoke as it crashed into the hot air rushing in from outside.This was our first walk in the clouds in Nepal..2nd time would be in the Annapurna mountains.

 The same was true when we got out of the airport and into the car to get to the hotel.
 The pre arranged hotel driver, quickly told us there are no traffic lights or road signs in Nepal, you push ahead and simply beep to let people know you are coming.
 I was glad I was not the one driving.
 Its a good idea to arrange a pick up from the hotel, as it takes a lot of stress away upon arrival when everyone is tired and grumpy.
 We simply email the hotel through our confirmation email received from Booking.com and that has worked well so far.